(New England) Contra

 B1: Bal & Swing partner.

-B2: Holding hands in fours - with the lady on her partner’s right, Circle to the left 3 places, (6)
+B2: Holding hands in fours - with the man on his partner’s left, Circle to the left three places, (8)

 Music: Nova (Fownes) - Filling the Knot.